DaveCaulfield/Zapp/README.md

 - The buttons under the game area keep the style consistent for the user.
 - The Home button brings the user back to the landing page.
 - The Play button allows the user to start the game.
-- Audios icons allow the user to turn the music off and on.
+- Audio icons allow the user to turn the music off and on.
 - The reset button allows the user to reset the game at any point.
 - All buttons and icons change background colour to white when hovered on.
 - All buttons and icons are clear and easily understood by the user makng it an immediately intuitive experience.